Techshailesh/Python/Basics/basic_sequence_operations_2nd.md

 It means that, give me the slice of object, starting from ‘start_index’, up to the ‘stop_index’ with a given ‘step_size.’

+now it is not mandatory that we have to provide all clause (start/stop/increment).
+In the below example we have extracted just with start index and also used start.index and end.index ie [0:7] and like wise [0:16]

 ![Snip20230130_41](https://user-images.githubusercontent.com/93876736/215523441-df856d86-48c7-4a82-afcc-0831a81a9bdc.png)